Overcoming Testing Anxiety

 Feeling anxious, nervous, or upset before taking an exam?
 Test anxiety is when a student excessively worries about doing well on a test.
 This is a common occurrence for many test takers.
 Fortunately, there are proven techniques that can be used to help overcome testing anxiety.
 The following are tips listed below are ways to reduce test taking anxiety:

-- Additional help - If you're still experiencing extreme test anxiety after following these tips, seek help from counseling services.
+- Additional help - If you're still experiencing extreme test anxiety after following these tips, seek help from the Counseling and Mental Health Center.